MaineCare Planning in Maine: Guidance for Seniors and Families

 -

-Are a U.S. citizen or legal resident for at least 5 years
+Are a U.S. citizen or legal resident for at least five years

 -

-Have worked (or your spouse has worked) and paid Medicare taxes for at least 10 years
+Have worked (or your spouse has worked) and paid Medicare taxes for at least ten years

-Part B eligibility is similar, but requires payment of a monthly premium.
-If you delay enrolling, you may face a late penalty — making timely enrollment crucial.
+Part B eligibility is similar but requires payment of a monthly premium.
+If you delay enrolling, you may face a a late enrollment penalty.

 At Aging in Maine, our experienced MaineCare lawyer helps clients: